The Site Builder provides amazing ease of use and stunning results. Here are some of our best practices for using the LearnWorlds Site Builder.

 - The Undo/Redo option can also be used after saving a Page or Assessment/Form if you do not leave the page you are editing.

-Here are the keyboard shortcuts that perform some actions, including the undo/redo functions:
+You can find all of the keyboard shortcuts that perform some actions, including the undo/redo functions, in this article.

 Check your pages’ responsiveness